SeaQL/seaql.github.io/Blog/blog/2025-08-15-sea-query-raw-sql.md

 );
 ```

-This syntax almost looks like regex now.
+To achieve this we designed the "repeating group" syntax, inspired by regex.
 Please let me explain:

 It's expanded upon the previous example, in which `values.0:2` means tuple expansion.
 We want to repeat this tuple as a group, surrounded by parenthesis, so we wrap it with `()`.
 Then we apply the same spread operator `..` to expand the vector of tuples.
 Finally, the trailing `,` means they should be connected with `,`.

-This repeating group is not fully-generalized yet, but is quite flexible:
+### With structs

 ```rust
 struct Item {